geoserver/geoserver.github.io/_posts/2024-07-08-geoserver-tutorials.md

 By using this generated XML code, you can easily construct and customize your GetCoverage requests with various parameters, making it easier to retrieve the desired coverage data from GeoServer.

+**New Feature:** For GeoServer 2.25.2 the WCS Request Builder has new option to open the generated request in the **Demo Request Builder**.
+This is very helpful allowing the response to be shown on the page, rather than downloaded in the browser.

 ## WPS Request Builder
 GeoServer with the WPS extension installed includes a request builder for generating and executing WPS processes.
 Using this tool can greatly simplify the process of authoring WPS requests and making your work with WPS much more convenient and efficient.
 It's always nice to have assistance in tasks that can be complex or time-consuming.
 This tool can be a valuable asset in your WPS workflow.

 In future sessions, we'll dive deep into the Web Processing Service or WPS and explore its functionalities and how to use different functions in detail.
 So get ready to expand your knowledge and learn how to leverage the power of WPS for your geospatial analysis needs!

+**New Feature:** For GeoServer 2.25.2 the WPS Request Builder has the new option to open the generated request in the **Demo Request Builder**.

 ----